minhairtran/food_ordering_system/README.md

 The detail of the test can be found [here](https://drive.google.com/drive/folders/1hL3m-5ZzbRo8DsBMiFZY9JESI0Buz3uI?usp=sharing)

-# Instruction guides
+# Training instruction guides
-The models are small foot-print so it can be trained in a your PC using CPU, with 8gb RAM.
+- The models are small foot-print so it can be trained in a your PC using CPU, with 8gb RAM.
 But it's trained faster with GPU of 4gb.
+- All libraries in [requirements.txt](https://github.com/minhairtran/food_ordering_system/blob/main/requirements) and [python](https://www.python.org/downloads/) should be installed.
+- You should first go to the crawl.py for getting the desired data.
+Then go to prepare data (ex: prepare_data_confirming.py) for preprocesing your data.
+Then go train for training the model (ex: training_confirming.py) and test in real time in predict folder (ex: predict_confirming.py).

 # Summary and future development
-Unfortunately, this application can't be used in restaurants because of following problems:
+This application can't be used in restaurants because of existing problems:
-- Precision of the system detecting directly drops when added more dishes
+- Precision of the system detecting directly drops when added more dishes.
+This can be handled by adding more data variant in tone with the help of [data augmentation from Pytorch](https://pytorch.org/tutorials/beginner/audio_preprocessing_tutorial.html#data-augmentation).
-- The proposed method for detecting human voice from noise environment is not stable
+- The proposed method for detecting human voice from noise environment is not stable.
+This can be handled by building VAD with KWS.
+Dataset includes the noise and the person close to the microphone sound.
-- The system can't handle multiple directly detecting requests at the same time
+- The system can't handle multiple directly detecting requests at the same time.
+This can be handled by letting the client solve the audio streaming.
+This means you can install the application in a microcontroller such as Arduino or in a smart, small device such as a tablet.
+If tablet is chosen, you can build a web application so that the customer can also order by torching the screen.
+This is even better for the user experience in a long term.
+- Staff starts the conversation for customer and robot is not a good user experience.
+It's better if a KWS for triggering the conversation based on the same method is built.
+Dataset can be achieved by looking at the [attention-based article](https://arxiv.org/pdf/1803.10916.pdf) or other articles in the feild such as [KWS by CRNN](https://arxiv.org/abs/1703.05390)
+- Robot detect falsely when customer says a word/term that's not trained.
+The solution for this is to add a keyword "Unknown" in the dataset.
+This dataset should include a large amount of word that's not food in the menu or confirming word so that it is "abtract" enough to fulfil the requirement of "unknown keyword".

+If you're interested in the project and develop it, you can send me request to review your code.